richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 A better approach is to make your Raspberry Pi accessible to the public domain.
 However there are a few steps which you need to complete first in order to be able to do this.
 You need to configure your home/work/university router for port forwarding to your Raspberry Pi, purchase a domain name from a provider like Cloudflare or other and link it to your Raspberry Pi (approx $10 per year), create a new folder on your Raspberry Pi which is located outside of the jupyter folder directory, move all BAM files to the new folder.
 Then follow the instructions in the jupyter lab notebook file: 5_visualize_bam_file_alignment_at_the_leptin_gene_locus.ipynb

+Example public link to my BAM folder located on my Raspberry Pi through my public domain "regmedweb.com" is https://regmedweb.com/usb/genome_browser/bamfiles/SRR5017138_quant/pseudoalignments.bam

+Note: most of the time my Raspberry Pi is turned off so this like will only work if my Ras Pi is turned on.

 To see an example BAM file alignment to the mouse Leptin gene, see the screenshot located in the README.md file located in the jupyter folder.
 The screenshot shows BAM files taken from a Raspberry Pi folder which is accessible publically using hyperlinks placed into the uscs genome website input field.
 This is the most convenient method for visualising the alignment to a particular gene of interest.